polinaucc/crm-food-establishment/README.md

 Also there are gateway and registry services.
 The whole scheme of service-to-service communication can be found in 'Documentation' section.

-All services are based on Java 17, Spring 6 and Hibernate 6.
+All services are based on Java 21, Spring 6 and Hibernate 6.
 We are supporting PostgreSQL DB.
 For DB migration Liquibase is used.

 ## Project Requirements

 Java, Maven should be installed.
 PostgreSQL should be started either in Docker or explicitly.

-To run the whole project, all services mentioned in a previous section should be run.
-Detailed steps how to run each of them can be found in their own README file.

 ## How to build

 Each of the services should be built separately.
 To build one of the services the following command should be used:

 `mvn clean install`

+## How to run

+To run the whole project locally, all services mentioned in a previous section should be run.
+Detailed steps how to run each of them can be found in their own README file.

 ## Documentation